 Boulder already has public libraries, so why are we voting on a library district?
 What is a library district, anyway?
-Even amongst library lovers, this is one of the most common questions we hear when introducing our campaign.
+Even amongst library lovers, this is one of the most common questions we hear when talking about ballot measure 6C.
 Get up to speed here with our quick Library District 101:

 - What is a library district?

 - Why is a district right for Boulder?

 - Who gets to vote on the district proposal?

 - What happens if the library district passes/fails?